 There’s not much to be seen at the top of Sugarloaf mountain; the real attraction is the view.
 There is a cafeteria at the top, and you can sit down and enjoy some ice cream or a popsicle.
 Realistically there’s not a lot to do once you reach the top.

 As mentioned, beaches are not necessarily my thing and not in Brazil.
 Regardless, I did enjoy taking in the sights at Ipanema Beach.
 There are plenty of restaurants where you can enjoy a cup of coffee, a beer, or a quick bite to eat.

 Dona Marta Lookout

 Suppose you are en route to Christ the Redeemer on Corcovado Mountain stop at the Dona Marta Lookout.
 This lookout will give you the best view; there are few crowds, and the lookout is rarely covered in clouds.

-You need travel insurance if you are going to visit Brazil.
-It’s not required, but I would not consider travel here without it.
+- You need travel insurance if you are going to visit Brazil.
+It’s not required, but I would not consider travelling here without it.